KyawZinLin3/SimpleApp/README.md

 ##  Features

 - **Product CRUD**: product data can create, update, view and delete.
+- **Dapper Auto Create**: dapper orm will create database and table automatically when you run the project.

 ##  Installation